 Power factor is not well understood by many people, and even some engineers have great difficulty separating the causes of poor power factor.
 Simply stated, power factor is the ratio of 'real' power (in Watts) to 'apparent' (or imaginary) power (in Volt-Amps or VA).
 It is commonly believed (but only partially correct under some specific circumstances) that power factor is measured by determining the phase angle between the voltage and current (commonly known as CosΦ (Cosine Phi - the cosine of the phase angle).
 This is an engineering shorthand method, and does not apply with any load that distorts the current waveform (more on this shortly).

-An inductive load such as an unloaded transformer will draw current from the mains, but will consume almost no power.
+An inductive load such as an unloaded transformer will draw current from the mains, but will consume almost no power (note that a loaded transformer passes the load seen by the secondary back to the mains, and it's usually not inductive).
 Fluorescent lamps use a 'ballast' - an inductor that is in series with the tube.
 Similar arrangements are used with other types of discharge lighting as well.
 For the sake of simplicity, we will use a resistive load of 100 ohms in series with a 1H (1 Henry) inductor.
 Voltage is 230V at 50Hz, so the reactance of the inductor is 314 ohms.
 Total steady-state circuit current is shown in Figure 1, for both the inductive and capacitive sections.
 The inductive current lags the applied voltage by about 72°, and the capacitive current leads the voltage by 90° (voltage is not shown as it would make the graph too difficult to read).

 Figure 1 - Test Circuit With Voltage And Current Waveforms